jlmelville/smallvis/docs/umap.md

       collapsed: false
 ---

+*Update February 12, 2018*: The nt-UMAP results were incorrect because the input probabilities weren't normalized (although it still worked surprisingly well).
+The images for nt-UMAP have been updated and generated using the Delta-Bar-Delta optimization. t-SNE results have also been updated to use DBD results for comparison.

 [UMAP](https://github.com/lmcinnes/umap)
 (Uniform Manifold Approximation and Projection) is a dimensionality reduction method based on reducing the cross-entropy between two fuzzy sets.
 There's no